sftpplus/sftpplus-docs/src/doc_source/configuration/groups.rst

     the members of the group will have full access to any of their files.

     Different permissions can be set for different paths.

     The first set of permissions will apply to any path for which there is no explicit configuration.
+    They are called the *global permissions*.
+    The *global permissions* are only used for accounts for which this group is the primary group.

     All the remaining sets of permissions will define per-path permissions.
     The first value in the list is a path matching expression, followed by the permissions for those paths.

-    The path expression are matched against the *virtual path*, that is the path as observed by the client-side and not the *real path* on the server's storage.
+    The path expressions are matched against the *virtual path*, that is the path as observed by the client-side and not the *real path* on the server's storage.